Treasury proposal: Deliver $500B to Americans starting April

 Economists doubted that the massive economic rescue package being drafted would enough to stop millions of jobs losses, even if in the short term.

-The as-yet-unreleased measure is on a par with $700 billion 2008 bank bailout or the nearly $800 billion 2009 recovery act.
+The Treasury plan is on a par with $700 billion 2008 bank bailout or the nearly $800 billion 2009 recovery act.
 The White House proposal aims to provide a massive tax cut for wage-earners, $50 billion for the airline industry and $250 billion for small businesses.
 But nothing is set in concrete, and all the pressure is for the package to keep growing.

 The amount that would be sent out in checks Americans is also not yet decided.
 The White House said it liked GOP Sen. Mitt Romney’s idea for $1,000 checks, though not necessarily at that sum and not for wealthier people.